BMWGM5.COM Frequently Asked Questions

 #1 Are you still doing GM5 repairs?

 YES, Yes, yes, I am still doing GM5 repairs.
-I have enough relays to last through the end of 2010.
-One way to get rid of them is to use them doing repairs.
 Repair costs and turn around times can be found on this web page GM5_Repair_Service

 #2 Will my car work without the general module?

-Yes, the car will still run and drive fine without the general module.
-You will loose a few things like power windows, power door locks, remote keyless entry, remote trunk release, trunk release switch (the key will still work in the keyhole) interior lights, windshield wipers, windshield washers and alarm.
+Yes, the car will still run and drive fine without the general module, unless you have SMG transmission. cars with SMG transmission will not start.
+Other than that you will loose a few things like power windows, power door locks, remote keyless entry, remote trunk release, trunk release switch (the key will still work in the keyhole) interior lights, windshield wipers, windshield washers and alarm.
 Other than that you probably won't even notice the module is missing.

 #3 How do I remove the GM5 module?

 I have created a GM5 removal instruction web page which applies to the 3-series, GM5_Removal.
 Or you can view a removal procedure which I found linked in an E46Fanatics forum post bmw-gm5-removal.pdf.
-Sorry I do not have removal procedure for the X3, Z4 or Z8.
+Z4 removal instructions, Z4 GM5 Removal.
+Sorry I do not have removal procedure for the X3 or Z8.

 #4 I want to send my GM5 in for repair, but, I can't find your address.

 I did not post my address because I don't want people just sending in their modules.
 For one, I want to first determining if the GM5 is truely at fault or if it's something else.
-How pissed would you be if I charged you to replace the relays only to find that the exact same problem still exists.
+How pissed would you be if I charged you to replace the door lock components only to find that the exact same problem still exists.
 Two, I don't want modules coming in while I'm on vacation or on a business trip.
 There is no one else in the office qualified to work on these modules and more than half the office have electrical engineering degrees.
-Without me there, your module would just sit there.
+Without someone there, your module would just sit in the box or if it's too big on the porch.
 The procedure for obtaining my GM5 repair service is to contact me via email at scott@bmwgm5.com and tell me your cars model year, # doors, body style and a description of your problem including which door(s) fail and if it's unlocking, locking or both?
 Is it worse when the cars interior is hot or cold?
 Does the fuel filler door fail to unlock?
 I really don't care if the trunk release works so you can skip that one.
-After I determine that it is or could be the GM5 door lock relays at fault I will send you my shipping address.
+After I determine that it is or could be the GM5 causing your door lock problems I will send you my shipping address.

 #5 How much is your repair service?